Why Microsoft Dynamics 365 is - or is not - perfect for contract management

 As it turns out, Microsoft Dynamics 365 is not perfect for enterprise contract management.
 I’ll say it again: Microsoft Dynamics 365 is not perfect for enterprise contract management.

-Microsoft Dynamics 365 CRM, also known as Microsoft Dynamics 365 Customer Engagement (CE), is perfect as a customer relationship management or CRM tool.
-It is a leading tool for managing your customers, and your organization’s sales opportunities.
+Microsoft Dynamics 365, also known as Dynamics 365 Customer Engagement (CE), is perfect as a customer relationship management or CRM tool.
+It is a leading tool for managing your customers and your organization’s sales opportunities.
 It is not the perfect tool or platform to manage your contracts.
-And, not because there is anything wrong with the platform or there are any shortcomings; rather, it isn’t designed as a contract management application.
+And, not because there is anything wrong with the platform or any shortcomings; rather, it isn’t designed as a contract management application.

 And, while my research provided several leads on how it can be configured to leverage workflows and case management for direct contract requests to your legal team as well as how it can be integrated with third-party e-signature products for efficient contract execution, it provides only a fraction of what an organization needs to effectively manage its contracts.

-A robust contract management application supports a wide range of functionality including a contract-specific repository with complex contract relationship support, collaboration, negotiation, searching, workflow metrics, and tracking, reporting, and dashboard, alerting, and obligation management.
+A robust contract management software supports a wide range of functionalities including a contract-specific repository with complex contract relationship support, collaboration, negotiation, searching, workflow metrics, and tracking, reporting, and dashboard, alerting, and obligation management.
 It does so for both buy-side and sell-side contracts whereas your CRM tool namely addresses your sell-side engagements.

-Even if you are willing to forgo the more robust CLM functionality, and your organization elects to only focus on sell-side contracts, the effort required to configure Microsoft Dynamics 365 to mimic a contract management application as well as the downstream support requirements is not effort well spent.
-The existing demands on your IT Department as well as the general availability of many SaaS based contract management software applications – our solution or others - suggest that an out-of-the-box contract management solution is a far better investment.
+Even if you are willing to forgo the more robust contract management functionality, and your organization elects to only focus on sell-side contracts, the effort required to configure Microsoft Dynamics 365 to mimic a contract management software application as well as the downstream support requirements is not effort well spent.
+The existing demands on your IT Department, as well as the general availability of many cloud based contract management software applications – our solution or others - suggest that an out-of-the-box contract management software solution is a far better investment.

 The Growing Value of Microsoft Dynamics 365

-Microsoft Dynamics 365 can and does deliver tremendous business value to many organizations.
+Dynamics 365 can and does deliver tremendous business value to many organizations.
 Over the past few years, it is progressively broadening the footprint to whom it delivers such value.
 Dynamics 365 has become one of the top five customer relationship management systems in the market along with Salesforce, SAP, Oracle, and Adobe.
-Its popularity continues to increase with staggering growth; a few data points of which you are likely unaware: Microsoft cited in the FY 20 Q2 earnings report an increase of Dynamics revenue of 12%.
-This increase in revenue was driven primarily by the growth in Dynamics 365.
-Q3 revenue growth for Dynamics 365 was noted at 42% with Q3 in at 47%, Q4 in at 42%, and Q1 2021 growth figures in at 38%.
+Its popularity continues to increase with staggering growth; a few data points of which you are likely unaware: Microsoft cited that Dynamics contributed $5.4 billion to its revenue in the 2023 fiscal year, growing 16% year over year, faster than almost all other major product categories.
+This is double the growth rate of Microsoft as a whole.

 An obvious question presents itself: “What is driving such growth?”
 This growth is attributable to three main factors.
-First, the SaaS based CRM environment is experiencing tremendous growth.
+First, the cloud-based CRM environment is experiencing tremendous growth.
 According to various reports, CRM software is now the biggest software market in the world, its growth is not slowing down, and CRM revenues are expected to reach $80 billion by 2025.
-This growth is particularly focused on the SaaS market as opposed to the on-premises market.
-By way of clarification, Dynamics is Microsoft’s on-premises product whereas Dynamics 365 is their SaaS-based product.
+This growth is particularly focused on the SaaS/cloud market as opposed to the on-premises market.
+By way of clarification, MS Dynamics is Microsoft’s older on-premises product whereas Dynamics 365 is their cloud-based product.
 Also worthy of note; Dynamics 365 consists of various modules including F&O, though for purposes of this blog, the focus is primarily on the CRM tool.

-Similarly, Office 365 revenue continues to grow with 21% year over year growth reported from 2019 to 2020.
-The Office 365 suite – now rebranded as Microsoft 365 - includes such productivity tools as Outlook, Word, PowerPoint, Excel, Teams, OneDrive and SharePoint.
-While Dynamics 365 is not part of the Microsoft 365 suite, it is a natural extension for many companies.
-A company who has adopted Microsoft 365 already has the blessing of its IT, Compliance and Executive Management Teams – thus paving the way for Dynamics 365.
-The SaaS based nature of the application and the end user’s familiarity with the Microsoft model also enable end user adoption and provide for a more seamless rollout.
+Similarly, Office 365 commercial revenue continues to grow at 15% year over year from 2022 to 2023.
+The Microsoft 365 platform - includes such productivity tools as Outlook, Word, PowerPoint, Excel, Teams, OneDrive, SharePoint, and more recently, Dynamics.
+A company that has adopted Microsoft 365 already has the blessing of its IT, Compliance and Executive Management Teams – thus paving the way for Dynamics 365.
+The cloud-based nature of the application and the end user’s familiarity with the Microsoft model also enable end-user adoption and provide for a more seamless rollout.

 Microsoft Dynamics 365 and Contract Management

-MS Dynamics and Dynamics 365 are customer relationship management systems that primarily empower your sales teams to manage their sales opportunities.
-More specifically, Dynamics allows your sales team to manage its prospects and customers, to track opportunities and renewals, and to schedule tasks related to both.
-Further, with Sales Navigator, your Sales Team can readily search the LinkedIn network for new leads and to save such leads directly as CRM records.
+Dynamics 365 is a customer relationship management system that primarily empowers your sales teams to manage their sales opportunities.
+Dynamics 365 allows your sales team to manage its prospects and customers, to track opportunities and renewals, and to schedule tasks related to both.
+Further, with Sales Navigator, your Sales Team can readily search the LinkedIn network for new leads and save such leads directly as CRM records.

 Empowering your reps with tools to allow them to close more deals and to do so faster allows your organization to recognize more revenue and to do so more efficiently.